hitokiri-mata/katacoda-courses/kubernetes-chaos/litmus/step8-verify.md

 `kubectl describe chaosresult nginx-chaos-pod-delete`{{execute}}

-Describe the ChaosResult CR to know the status of each experiment.
+Describe the ChaosResult to know the status of each experiment.
 The `status.verdict` is set to `Awaited` when the experiment is in progress, eventually changing to either `Pass` or `Fail`.

-> If you receive an `Error from server (NotFound): chaosresults.litmuschaos.io "nginx-chaos-pod-delete" not found` response from the server, wait a few minutes and try again as it takes some time for the Chaos Engine to execute the experiment.
+> If you receive an `Error from server (NotFound): chaosresults.litmuschaos.io "nginx-chaos-pod-delete" not found` response from the server, wait a few minutes and try again as it may some time for the Chaos Engine to execute the experiment.

 <span style="color:green">**Expected Output:**</span>